 There are two challenges in adding more information.
 One is that the information has to come from somewhere, and if it is all manually being generated, that means more work for someone.
 As mentioned, there is some software that can assemble a lot of information more or less automatically for you.
 Let’s assume you could get software to assemble anything you wanted to make the perfect Setup Sheet.
 A Perfect Setup Sheet is laid out so an experienced Machine Operator can get Setup and ready to start making parts as quickly as possible without being distracted by unnecessary information.
 At the same time, the Perfect Setup Sheet would allow drill down to enough additional information that is provides truly excellent documentation for nearly all aspects of a particular operation.

-As I mentioned not too long ago, we’re working on a third CNCCookbook product that will be called G-Wizard ShopFloor.
+As you may have heard, we’re working on a new CNCCookbook product that will be called G-Wizard ShopFloor.
 At a very high level it’s focused on Teamwork.
 Or, to put it another way, it’s focused on helping everyone in your Shop to be as productive as possible while making that added productivity as easy and fun as possible.
 An important part of all that will be a (ahem) Clean Sheet approach to Setup Sheets.
 So let’s go beyond the simple one page sheet above and talk about some of the things we might like to have in our Perfect Setup Sheet.

 Each of the bold faced titles below represents a major section or area of capability.
 Imagine that you’ll have total control over how much or how little of this you see, even my role.
 For example, it may be the machinist, designers, and/or managers that care about seeing all of the information for documentation purposes as discussed, while Machine Operators only what to see the essentials.